Open Command Window Here

 @="C:\\WINDOWS\\system32\\POSIX.EXE /u /c /bin/ksh -l -c \"cd \\\"`chgpath -p '%L'`\\\";ksh\""

-Note: Assuming Windows installed in C:\windows.
+Note: Assuming that Windows is installed in C:\windows

 Services For Unix Bash